 In this case, the models included in the ensemble are expected to be stored also in the same directory where the local file for the ensemble is.
 They are downloaded otherwise.

 Resuming Previous Commands

 Network connections failures or other external causes can break the BigMLer command process.
-To resume a command ended by an unexpected event you can issue bigmler --resume --stack-level 1 to allow resuming a previous command in the stack.
-In the example, the one before the last.
+To resume a command ended by an unexpected event you can issue

 '''

 bigmler --resume

 '''